Previously Funded Projects

 The projects highlighted below were funded through previous years of DISC’s Small Grants program.
-For more information, please check out the Funding Opportunities page under the Resources tab for current and future funding opportunities.
+If you are interested in applying for a DISC Small Grant or want to learn more about other funding sources, please visit the Funding Opportunities page under the Resources tab for current and future funding opportunities.

 Delaware Wild Lands – Tree of Heaven Eradication